nagalpooja/Coffee_Ordering_Website/README.md

-Brew Haven - A Coffee Ordering Website,
+Brew Haven - A Coffee Ordering Website
 Welcome to the Coffee Ordering Website!
 This is a web application designed to provide a seamless coffee ordering experience for customers.
 Users can browse a menu and place orders.

 #Features